jnguyening/Nashville_Data_Cleaning_SQL/README.md

-# Nashville Housing Data Cleaning
+# Nashville Housing Data Cleaning Project using SQL

+## Overview

-Welcome to my data cleaning project in SQL!
-This repository contains the queries and dataset utitilzed in cleaning and preprocessing Nashville housing data.
-The goal of this project is to provide a clean and structured dataset for further analysis and modeling related to the Nashville housing market.
+This repository contains the SQL scripts used for cleaning and preparing the Nashville Housing dataset.
+The primary goal of this project is to demonstrate practical SQL skills in handling real-world data inconsistencies, standardizing formats, and preparing the data for further analysis.
+This project focuses solely on the data cleaning phase using SQL.